 Hope this helps, and as KittyCotten said be patient.
 The first time I ever used false lashes I bought two sets.
 One was just to practice at home with before I actually went out with them on.
 Oh, and I really like Ardell lashes and glue.posted about 4 years ago

 I’ve only tried twice, and both times ended in failure! :(

 I can never grasp the ‘technique’ behind putting these lashes on, when everyone else makes it look easy.

 But these tips are nice and helpful, maybe I’ll get it next time. :)posted about 4 years ago

 Patience is definitely key!
 I also use a damp q-tip like Cursed_Kross, but usually with a basic lotion or jojoba oil instead of water.
 This is not a good idea if you line your eyes before applying lashes, but it helps keep the glue tacky and your lid clean as you apply.

 - http://www.youtube.com/watch?v=RJ8gIEgBYbY <— Tutorial at Shu Uemura lash bar; this one is really helpful because it goes through the steps slowly.

 I think it has alot to do with the quality of the glue as well as how you apply them.
 The glue that comes with lashes is often useless and cheap.
 It is worth buying individual glue if you use false lashes alot.
 You can see the different glues here – http://eyelashglue.webs.com

 I use the normal demi lashes.
 And I only do a bead of glue on the end.
-Blow on it hard for 10 seconds, then apply with tweezers :)posted almost 4 years ago
+Blow on it hard for 10 seconds, then apply with tweezers :)posted about 4 years ago

 Bend the lashes before applying, it curves the lashes so its easier to apply.
-Search on you-tube they have some great videos that shows you how to apply them.posted almost 4 years ago
+Search on you-tube they have some great videos that shows you how to apply them.posted about 4 years ago